john9francis/radiation-modeling/timeSpent.md

 - 6/13 9:00 am 1 hr Finishing the Geant4 install.
 Now I just need to test it and make sure it works.
 - 6/13 10:30 am 45 min Succesfully running a Geant4 example...
 Only problem is I have no idea what's going on with it.
 Next step is to learn the Geant4 UI.
 - 6/14 1:00 pm 30 min completely signed up for shadowing at Cape Fear hospital
-- 6/14 2:00 pm Working on my "geant4-installation-instructions" document
+- 6/14 2:00 pm 1 hr Working on my "geant4-installation-instructions" document
--  creating a video of how to install Geant4 for future reference or to help other students if they want to continue my project.
+- 6/14 3:51 creating a video of how to install Geant4 for future reference or to help other students if they want to continue my project.